Non-Hodgkin's Lymphoma: Everything You Need to Know

 It’s common for the area where it’s originated to increase in size, so it’s important to know the lymphatic system.
 There may be enlarged lymph nodes in the groin or neck, or the liver or spleen may be palpable.

 In addition, there’s usually fever, weight loss, and fatigue.
-When the tumor is in a localized location, symptoms may be caused by the compression of another organ or structure.
+When the tumor is in a specific location, symptoms may be caused by the compression of another organ or structure.
 For example, when the spleen grows, it usually causes back pain.

 Similarly, if the lymphoma is in the chest, it may cause coughing or difficulty breathing.
 For this reason, it’s always important to perform complete physical examinations and necessary tests.